List of universities in the Netherlands: Research universities

-Universities of Applied Sciences
+Universities of applied sciences

 Universities of applied sciences (Dutch: hogeschool) in the Netherlands are focused on professional education rather than scientific research.
-While the literal translation of hogeschool is "high school", these are second-tier institutes of higher education, and can be compared with colleges, polytechnics in other countries.
+While the literal translation of hogeschool is "high school", these are second-tier institutes of higher education, and can be compared with colleges or polytechnics or similar in other countries.

 They are accredited to confer bachelor's and master's degrees.
 Prior to the Bologna Process, they also conferred professional engineer's (abbreviated ing.) degrees.
 Dutch universities of applied sciences are not accredited to confer doctoral (PhD) degrees; PhD studies can sometimes be conducted in the context of a university of applied sciences, however, the title will be granted by one of the research universities, and a full professor of that university will be appointed as principal supervisor (promotor).

 In international contexts, the phrase University of Applied Sciences is used for the majority of these schools, as suggested by the Dutch Minister of Education.
 Some specific exceptions have been made.
 For example, tertiary art schools and schools of education use an internationally recognisable name of choice.

-The Dutch Universities of Applied Sciences include the following:
+The Dutch Universities of Applied Sciences funded by the governement are: